Michelin CrossClimate 2 vs Defender 2 (Updated)

 Side Note: I’d like to mention that I’ve included these tires in my top AS tires posts.
 I mean, the Defender 2 has earned a spot on my list of top standard touring tires with its superb tread longevity.
 Meanwhile, the CrossClimate 2, with its superior “braking” grip, has made it onto my list of the best grand touring tires.

-Dry traction can be subdivided into grip and handling.
-Grip is typically evaluated by assessing braking distances and lateral g-forces.
-Handling, on the other hand, is analyzed through lap times, where steering response plays a crucial role.
+Grip is typically evaluated by measuring braking distances and lateral g-forces, while handling is assessed through lap times, where steering response plays a critical role.

 For a deeper understanding of the different all-season tire categories and their strengths, consider reading this comprehensive guide: https://tiredriver.com/different-types-of-all-season-tires/